» About Our Services

 Some students with specific learning disabilities may require a dictionary, calculator or computer to meet the requirements of a course or complete an exam.
 Conversation with the instructor, student, and Director for Accessibility Resources/Disability Services will determine the appropriateness of these tools for exams.
 The use of these tools must not fundamentally alter a course of study.

 Note takers are provided if other forms of recording class content have failed to accommodate.
 Other forms are recording lectures or the use of a smart pen.
-A small stipend is paid to students who agree to share their notes.
 Professors may provide their own notes if available.
 Note takers will provide the instructor or the Accessibility Resources/Disability Services Office with a copy of their notes if the accommodated student wants to remain anonymous.
-Carbonized paper is also available.
-Students are permitted to use lap top computers to take notes in class when documentation supports this use.
+Students are permitted to use lap top computers or tablets to take notes in class when documentation supports this use.

 Requests for priority scheduling will be very rare.
-Students at Methodist University register for classes through a personal advisor who is available on a regular basis during the academic year.
-However, we are available to discuss scheduling should the university procedures present an unforeseen difficulty.
+Students at Methodist University register for classes on line and are notified of the appropriate dates to register.
+Each student has an advisor who is available to assist in registering for classes.
+Accessibility Resources/Disability Services is available to discuss scheduling should the university procedures present an unforeseen difficulty.

 Priority seating should be a necessity for students with hearing, vision, and some learning challenges.
 It is usually easy for the student to obtain the necessary seating in the class room.
 However, any difficulties can be discussed with the instructor or the Accessibility Resources/Disability Services Office.